I Remember Now ~ The Christmas Story ~ Pastor Tim Tengblad Post 10

-He came to be a teacher and a shower of the way for us.
+He came to be a teacher.
 To remind us who and what we already are.
 Hence the title of these articles I’m sending your way, “I Remember Now.”
-He came to say, “you too are Immanuel.
+He came to say you too are Immanuel.
 God is with us in everyone and everything!
-There is a knowing already within you of the truth.
+There is a knowing already within you of the Truth.
 Wake up and remember!

 He came to teach us how to live as both human and divine.
 He came to live as One, and teach us and show us how to live as One.